craigmckeachie/code-academy-notes/src/content/docs/reference/css.md

 ---
 title: CSS Resources
-description: Link to resources about CSS
+description: Links to resources about CSS
 ---

 Below are a collection of some of my favorite CSS related resources.